muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="osc-device-open-sound-control"></a>
 ## OSC device (Open Sound Control)

-GremlinEx, as of 13.40.14ex, can map OSC messages and use those to trigger actions.
+GremlinEx, as of 13.40.14ex, can map OSC messages as input and use those to trigger actions.
 OSC is generally much easier to setup and program than MIDI.
-For more info on OSC, visit
+For more information on the open sound control protocol, visit [OpenSoundControl.org](https://OpenSoundControl.org).

+As of 13.40.16ex, GremlinEx can also send OSC messages.

 Unlike hardware devices, OSC inputs must be user defined and added to tell GremlinEx what to listen to.
 GremlinEx supports any OSC message, although in the current version, limits are imposed on parameter types for ease of processing/mapping to a VJOY device:

 OSC messages must consist of a text part, example  /this_is_my_test_fader followed by a numeric value (float or int).
 Extra parameters are currently ignored, but can be provided without error.

+Important: all OSC commands must start with a forward slash or they will be ignored.
+OSC commands also accept one or two numeric parameters, floating point or integer.
+It is customary for faders and axes to use a value of 0.0 to 1.0 for a range of values, and for momentary buttons to use a value of 1.0 when pressed, and 0.0 when released.

 <!-- TOC --><a name="osc-port"></a>
 ### OSC port